-Eventually a much older neighborhood friend started to show interest in the pee-wees that where “just sitting around.”
+Eventually, a much older neighborhood friend started to show interest in the pee-wees that were “just sitting around.”
 So when Sean Storm asked if he could ride one, Tony agreed and even took him out to a local field to ride.

 WUNDER KID INGREDIENTS

 Mike Anthony Alessi was born May 19, 1988, to Tony and Kim Alessi.
 Tony had been an aspiring 125 Intermediate before the kids were born on the local SoCal circuit.
 Tony ceased his pursuit of stardom when he realized that he didn’t have the backing to make a serious pro effort.
 So he became a family man instead.

 At first, the Alessi parents never thought of their children racing.
 Things started to move in that direction as soon as Mike started to ride a bicycle.
 “At two I was riding without training wheels and spent most of the day zipping around the neighborhood.
 That is when we met Sean Storm.
 He was a six-year-old BMX expert that besides forcing me to prove to my dad that I could ride the PW, also turned us on to BMX racing.”

 Every day Mike would ride at Simi BMX and when he was two years and ten months he started racing every Saturday and Sunday.
 By age four Mike was racing and winning in the Expert Division.
 Do date he is the youngest expert to ever race at Simi BMX.

 “To move up in BMX I had to in one year win ten races in each division, racing against much bigger and stronger kids.
 It definitely taught me what it takes to win.”

 ULTIMATE RESUME AT 11 YEARS OLD 627 WINS, 64 CHAMPIONSHIPS